-In Year 7 and 8, students receive Music lessons once weekly and and Year 9 students receive one lesson every two weeks.
+In Year 7 students receive Music lessons once weekly.
+In Year 8 and Year 9 students receive one lesson every two weeks.

 Students follow a structured course of half-termly projects.
 Through explorations of both Western Music and World Music, students will develop skills in aural perception, recognition and appreciation of musical styles and cultures.
 A variety of practical opportunities are built into the projects to develop performance skills in vocal and instrumental music.
 Students are encouraged to be creative and imaginative through composing activities.
 At all times, work is designed to stimulate and develop students’ awareness, knowledge and appreciation of the subject.